 meet on the first Saturday of each month in the Parish Hall from 10:00 am until noon.

 We knit, crochet, sew, pray, and enjoy fellowship with one another.
 We take turns bringing soup, bread, dessert and drinks for lunch afterwards.
 Our goal is to bring smiles to others.

-Our May, 2017 meeting will start early at 9:45 with 30 minutes of fellowship and a continental breakfast.
-It is a new Friend Day to create a special welcome for anyone interested in our activities.
+Twice a year we have a special friend Open House and start early at 9:30 with 30 minutes of fellowship and a continental breakfast.
+An Open House/ new Friend Day is to create a special welcome for anyone interested in our activities.
 We can teach someone how to knit that day too!
-Please RSVP if you plan to attend so that we will have supplies and food for you.
+Please RSVP to the parish office if you plan to attend so that we will have supplies and food for you.

 Those In Need